Be part of the new Healthy Hearing conversation

 More than ever before, the new site will define who we are, let people know why they should care about hearing loss, and build our community.
 Our guest bloggers will share their personal stories of hearing loss, and we will continue to use social media such as Facebook and Twitter.
 Whatever the medium, our new initiative, “Be part of the conversation," is specifically designed to get people talking.
 Because whether it’s talking with a loved one about their hearing loss, starting a dialog with a hearing care professional or being able to participate in conversations once again after receiving hearing aids, letting you be part of the conversation is important to us.

-As the leading consumer sight for hearing loss and hearing aid information, we feel a tremendous responsibility to help you be part of the conversation about hearing loss.
+As the leading consumer site for hearing loss and hearing aid information, we feel a tremendous responsibility to help you be part of the conversation about hearing loss.
 Our site will continue to be a place where you can get started if you don’t know anything about hearing loss, or a place you can learn more if you’ve already got some expertise.
 Ultimately, we want to help you make the best choices for yourself and your loved ones when it comes to hearing care.

 “The new site will offer greater clarity when it comes to finding information, specifically where to find the educational materials and our directory of hearing care professionals,” said Dr. Paul Dybala, president of Healthy Hearing.
 “People are at different points in that conversation about hearing loss and hearing aids.
 We want to meet their needs wherever they are when they find our website.”